M-Osky/R-analysis/README.md

 # R analysis
 Some short R scripts I wrote to analyse my data.
-This is just a sample of some of the work I do with R either for our own research or fo the students.
+This is just a sample of some of the work I do with R either for our own research or for the students.

+I will be uploading and editing this continuously, some scripts can be run in desktop R, some other are set up to run in our unix server (using command line).

+# Will add descriptions shortly here

 Parametric tests for Normal data: